ysugimoto/grpc-graphql-gateway/README.md

 ### Write Protocol Buffers

-Declare gRPC service with protobuf with `grpc-graphql-gateway` options.
+Declare gRPC service with protobuf using `grpc-graphql-gateway` options.
 This example has two RPCs os names `SayHello` and `SayGoodbye`:

 ```protobuf